PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 We've also been told that so far we are the only intelligent beings known to exist.
 Yes, there are theories, speculations, videos, fuzzy photos and stories of others who claim they've seen craft not of this world but so far, not one has not landed on the White House lawn on national TV, popped the hatch and a little grey alien has come out saying, "Take me to your leader."

-And yet on the date in history 7/26/2023 special hearings are being held in U.S. Congress (and televised internationally) seriously exploring the claims by military pilots and Pentagon insiders that the U.S. is in the possession of extraterrestrial technology and "non-human biologics."
+And yet on 7/26/2023 special hearings were held in U.S. Congress (and televised internationally) exploring the claims by military pilots and Pentagon insiders that the U.S. is in the possession of extraterrestrial technology and "non-human biologics."

 That's something I never thought I'd see.